<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Complex Buying Behavior 5: Allowing Decision Criteria to Compete

 When a department is buying something complex, the people making the purchase will have specific decision criteria to ensure they get the better outcomes they need.
-Once other departments join the conversation, new and competing decision criteria are introduced into the conversation.
+Once other departments join the conversation, new and competing complex buying decision criteria are introduced into the conversation.

 The simplest way to think of this is that you have the product or service that your contacts need, but procurement wants a lower price.
 At a lower price you cannot produce the outcomes your contacts need.
 In another example, a department that is tangentially related to the one making the decision might suggest that your company is too small and it's safer to go with a larger company.
 It is difficult to navigate these competing decision criteria.